peteroupc/MailLib/api/com.upokecenter.mail.StringAndQuality.md

     public final class StringAndQuality extends Object

-Not documented yet.
+Stores an arbitrary string and a "quality value" for that string.
+For instance, the string can be a language tag, and the "quality value" can be the degree of preference for that language.

 ## Methods

 * `StringAndQuality​(String value,
-                int quality)`<br>
+                int quality) StringAndQuality`<br>
  Initializes a new instance of the StringAndQuality class.
 * `int getQuality()`<br>
- Gets a value not documented yet.
+ Gets the quality value stored by this object.
 * `String getValue()`<br>
- Gets a value not documented yet.
+ Gets the arbitrary string stored by this object.

 ## Constructors

 * `StringAndQuality​(String value,
-                int quality)`<br>
+                int quality) StringAndQuality`<br>
  Initializes a new instance of the StringAndQuality class.

 ## Method Details

 ### StringAndQuality
-    public StringAndQuality​(String value, int quality) Initializes a new instance of the StringAndQuality class.
+    public StringAndQuality​(String value, int quality) Initializes a new instance of the <code>StringAndQuality</code> class.

 **Parameters:**

-* <code>value</code> - A string object.
+* <code>value</code> - An arbitrary text string.

-* <code>quality</code> - A 32-bit signed integer.
+* <code>quality</code> - A 32-bit signed integer serving as the "quality" value.

 ### StringAndQuality
-    public StringAndQuality​(String value, int quality) Initializes a new instance of the StringAndQuality class.
+    public StringAndQuality​(String value, int quality) Initializes a new instance of the <code>StringAndQuality</code> class.

 **Parameters:**

-* <code>value</code> - A string object.
+* <code>value</code> - An arbitrary text string.

-* <code>quality</code> - A 32-bit signed integer.
+* <code>quality</code> - A 32-bit signed integer serving as the "quality" value.

 ### getValue
     public final String getValue()
-Gets a value not documented yet.
+Gets the arbitrary string stored by this object.

 **Returns:**

-* A value not documented yet.
+* The arbitrary string stored by this object.

 ### getQuality
     public final int getQuality()
-Gets a value not documented yet.
+Gets the quality value stored by this object.

 **Returns:**

-* A value not documented yet.
+* The quality value stored by this object.